February 24 & 25, 2018 in Downtown Lake Worth, Florida

 For over 20 years Maryanne Webber has served with passion and dedication as volunteer chairperson and artist coordinator on the Street Painting Festival committee.
 In business in downtown Lake Worth for nearly 30 years, she closed her retail gallery in September, 2014.
 She now serves as Executive Director of the Street Painting Festival alongside Nadine Burns, Event Producer and Coordinator.
 Nadine is a former Lake Worth City Commissioner who served two terms and was event coordinator for the Central Palm Beach County Chamber of Commerce.
 The Street Painting Festival and its committee work in partnership with the City of Lake Worth, the Community Redevelopment Agency and the LULA Arts District, creating an event that today serves as an inspiration and model for similar events throughout the United States and abroad.

-The street Painting Festival is a non profit 501(c)(3) organization. all proceeds raised produce the street Painting Festival event, and benefit the street Painting Festival scholarship and community projects associated with the arts.
+The Street Painting Festival is a non profit 501(c)(3) organization.
+All proceeds and contributions produce the Street Painting Festival event and benefit the Street Painting Festival Scholarships which are awarded each May to Palm Beach County graduating high school students, and community projects associated with the arts.

 The purchase of a Street Painting Festival Cozie supports the Street Painting Festival Scholarship & Wheels For Kids!